Using best practices with policies

 You should deploy a policy in audit mode with reporting enabled in your test environment before deploying the policy in your production environment.
 Review any warning events in the reports and modify the policy as needed.

-Follow this example workflow to better understand how the default Protect Allow List Rule Template works.
+Follow this example workflow to better understand how the default Enforce Allow List Rule Template works.

 Example workflow using default Allow List Rule Template